CesarChaMal/demo-microfrontends/single-spa-login-example-with-npm-packages/README.md

 * `serve` script runs both the root and all microfrontends in parallel.
 * Use `lint-all` to lint all MFEs at once.
 * `bootstrap` script ensures dependencies for all MFEs are installed.
+* ESLint configs updated to use available packages (airbnb-base + vue/essential).